I recently spent a long weekend in Rome. While I was there, I was surrounded by art, by masterpieces. Creativity was everywhere.

 This is the mindset we need.
 To follow your passion to great content.

 Imagine coming up with a crazy content idea, but you see the potential in it.
 And you could just drop everything and grab the resources you need to go get it done.
 Unlimited time and money.
-Any idea you choose.
+Any idea you select.

 Invest time and effort for quality